collective/collective.elastic.ingest/README.rst

 OCI Image
 ---------

-For use in Docker, Podman, Kubernetes, ..., an OCI image is provided at ...
+For use in Docker, Podman, Kubernetes, ..., an OCI image is provided at the `Github Container Registry <https://github.com/collective/collective.elastic.ingest/pkgs/container/collective.elastic.ingest>`_.

 The environment variables above are used as configuration.